ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 --grpc-gateway-port=":8081"
 ```

-Since we already compiled AvalancheGo and Subnet-EVM in a previous step, we should have the AvalancheGo and Subnet-EVM binaries
+Since we already compiled AvalancheGo and Subnet-EVM in a previous step, we should have the
+AvalancheGo and Subnet-EVM binaries ready to go.

 We can now set the following paths. `AVALANCHEGO_EXEC_PATH` points to the latest AvalancheGo binary
 we have just built. `AVALANCHEGO_PLUGIN_PATH` points to the plugins path which should have the